Whatever (Oasis song): Authorship dispute

-English musician Neil Innes sued the band claiming the song borrowed portions of his song "How Sweet to Be an Idiot".
-Innes and Oasis settled a plagiarism lawsuit and Innes received songwriting credit.
+Oasis settled out of court with EMI as the record label claimed that the song borrowed portions of Neil Innes's "How Sweet to Be an Idiot".
+Innes received a songwriting credit and a share of the royalties.
 The portion of the melodic line in question are the eight notes that accompany the lyrics "How Sweet to be an Idiot"/"I'm free to be whatever I" of the Oasis version, appearing 40 seconds after the start of the Innes version.